antoine-pous/Mi-PC-Suite-Translations/README.md

 ## Contributing:
 You can contribute to this project by adding your own language, providing some fixes or reporting bugs on the tracker.

+## Editing files:
+- uiconfigs is a simple JSON file, you can edit it with any text editor

+- mres.dll is a binary file, to edit this file you must download [Resource Hacker](http://angusj.com/resourcehacker/) and open the file with it.

+Each lines in mres.dll is an item like this: `"key"="replacement"`

+Example with english translation:

+`"打开文件夹"="打开文件夹"` become `"打开文件夹"="Open"`.